Questions?

 Thank you for trusting the Sachs Center with your (or your loved one’s) diagnostic evaluation.

 It is natural to be nervous before the evaluation.
-You may want to know who is your psychologist, what will they ask, what tests they you give, and what happens during the two hours.
-This anxiety is very common with Autism in particular.
-So you are in the right place.
+You may want to know who your psychologist is, what questions they will ask, what tests you will give, and what will happen during the two hours.
+This anxiety is very common with Autism in particular, so you are in the right place.

 All of our psychologists were hired for their expertise in ADHD and Autism.
 They are all very compassionate and knowledgeable in diagnosing Autism and ADHD, particularly in girls, women, and non-binary adults, who may mask more than others.